Batch API

 The workflow is:

-Batch requests use separate rate limit quotas (2x synchronous values) and are billed at the base per-token rate for your endpoint's tier.
+Batch requests share the same API rate limit quotas as synchronous traffic and are billed at the base per-token rate for your endpoint's tier.
+Unlike some providers, no batch-tier pricing discount is applied.
 Batch input and output files are stored using the platform's two-tier storage architecture.
 For details on storage tiers, encryption, retention, and billing, see Storage.

 Supported Endpoints